-Table 2a depicts the results of a negative binomial regression model using the number of reviews as dependent variable and perceived gender and race as independent variables.
-The first column presents a model without interactions, while the second includes interactions between perceived race and gender.
-In our models, we use "male" and "White" as the baseline perceived gender and race, i.e., all comparisons are made relative to these categories.
-For example, the "Female" row in Table 2a compares workers that are perceived to be female versus workers that are perceived to be male in the noninteraction model, and workers that are perceived to be White females versus workers that are perceived to be White males in the interaction model.
+Table 2a depicts the results of a negative binomial regression model using the number of reviews as dependent variable and gender and race as independent variables.
+The first column presents a model without interactions, while the second includes interactions between race and gender.
 We control for other factors such as being an elite worker, how long the worker has been a member of TaskRabbit, the last time the worker was online (i.e., activity level), their average rating score, and how many tasks they have completed in the past.
-The "Member Since" variable of a worker is encoded as the difference in years from 2015 (i.e., 2014) is -1, 2013 is -2, etc.).
+The "Member Since" variable of a worker is encoded as the difference in years from 2015 (i.e., 2014 is -1, 2013 is -2, etc.).
 "Recent Activity" is encoded as the difference in days from the day we collected the data.

 First, we examine the model without interactions.
-Table 2a reveals that all factors besides perceived race have significant statistical relationships with the number of reviews a worker receives.
+Table 2a reveals that all factors besides race have significant statistical relationships with the number of reviews a worker receives.
 Unsurprisingly, the join date has a significant negative coefficient, which means that workers who joined recently (and therefore have less negative values than those who joined a long time ago) are less likely to have received many reviews.
 Conversely, recent activity has a significant positive correlation with the number of reviews, since active workers receive more reviews.
 As we would expect, the number of completed tasks is also positively correlated with the number of reviews.
 All of these results are intuitive: long-term workers who are very active accrue more reviews than new or infrequent workers.

-We also find that the perception of being female is associated with fewer reviews: White women receive 10% fewer reviews than White men (IRR=0.90).
-The mean (median) number of reviews for workers perceived to be women is 33 (11), while it is 59 (15) for workers perceived to be men.
+We also find that being female is associated with fewer reviews: White women receive 10% fewer reviews than White men (IRR=0.90).
+The mean (median) number of reviews for women is 33~(11), while it is 59~(15) for men.

 Next, we examine the model with interactions.
-In this model, the gender-coefficient captures the effect of perceived gender for White people, while the race-coefficient captures the effect of perceived race on the number of reviews for men.
-Table 2a shows that the perception of being female given that a worker is perceived to be White is associated with fewer reviews.
-Specifically, workers perceived to be White women receive 10% fewer reviews than those perceived to be White men (IRR=0.90).
-For all three races we observe that workers perceived to be women receive fewer reviews on average: the mean (median) number of reviews White women receive is 35 (12), while White men get 57 (15) reviews.
+In this model, the gender-coefficient captures the effect of gender for White people, while the race-coefficient captures the effect of race on the number of reviews for men.
+Table 2a shows that being female given that a worker is White is associated with fewer reviews.
+Specifically, White women receive 10% fewer reviews than White men (IRR=0.90).
+For all three races we observe that women receive fewer reviews on average: the mean (median) number of reviews White women receive is 35 (12), while White men get 57 (15) reviews.
 Black women receive 28 (10) reviews while Black men receive 65 (16) reviews.
 Asian women receive 32 (10) and Asian men accrue 57 (11) reviews.

-We do not observe any significant main correlations for perceived race, but the interaction model shows that workers perceived to be Asian men receive 13% fewer reviews than those perceived to be White men (IRR=0.87).
+We do not observe any significant main correlations for race, but the interaction model shows that Asian men receive 13% fewer reviews than White men (IRR=0.87).